 City of Roses Tour

-Roses will adorn the ship as we arrive in Portland, also known as the “City of Roses.”
-In the morning, our guide will meet us at the ship for a fun-filled, narrated tour of the city.
+In the morning, our guide will meet us at the ship for a fun-filled, narrated tour of Portland, also known as the “City of Roses."
 Explore the popular downtown area, considered to be one of the “top 10” most livable cities in the world.
 We will cross many of the notable scenic Portland bridges including Hawthorne Bridge (1910) and Broadway Bridge (1913) as we make our way to the Rose Garden State Park.
 Our final stop will be to the popular International Test Garden, which features over 6,800 rose bushes representing 557 varieties.
 Here, you can stroll the lush grounds or visit the Rose Garden Store, offering hundreds of rose-themed items.

 *This is a Signature Tour.
 Please call (800) 460-4518 in advance to reserve this experience.